-• A culture based on the ING Orange Code values and behaviours was again a key priority in 2021.
+• A culture based on the ING Orange Code values and behaviours remained a key

-- Step Up Performance Management is the planning, coaching and appraisal cycle for all employees and managers. - Targets are set on three dimensions: job, Orange Code and stretch ambition.
-This is in line with how senior management was appraised in 2021. - The Dutch Banker's Oath is a legal requirement for all employees working for ING in the Netherlands. - ING employees are subject to a (compliance) procedure in case of suspected violations of the General Code of Conduct of ING in the Netherlands, and subject to disciplinary rules based on the Banker's Oath. - An onboarding programme for new ING employees is offered in the Netherlands (Destination Orange).
-This programme introduces new employees to the Orange Code values and behaviours and to ING's purpose and strategy, among others.
-In 2021, the set-up of Destination Orange was fully renewed and updated, still including these themes and also a special chapter on compliance risks and the Bankers' Oath.
+• In 2018, Step Up Performance Management was rolled out to manage employeeperformance in the Netherlands, replacing the former planning, coaching and appraisal cycle.
+Targets are set in terms of three dimensions: job, Orange Code and stretch ambitions.
+This is in line with how senior management is appraised. • The Dutch Banker's Oath is a legal requirement for all employees in the Netherlands since 2015.
+We refer to the 'Our people' chapter of the 2020 Annual Report.

-Sound decision-making
+• ING employees are subject to a compliance procedure in case of suspected violations of the General Code of Conduct of ING in the Netherlands or the Banker's

+• An onboarding programme for new ING employees is offered in the Netherlands (Destination Orange).
+This programme introduces new employees to the the Orange Code values and behaviours, ING's purpose and strategy and one agile Way

-ING provides managers and multidisciplinary teams with the following standards and guidelines:
+ING provides managers and multidisciplinary teams with the following standards and